- Fixing a piglet young for example will keep them smaller due to hormones.

 - Owners are ultimately responsible to feed their pigs a proper and strict diet, because of their constant demands.
 Over feeding your pig can drive their passion further.
 We do encourage 2-3 smaller feedings a day coupled with vegetables, 100% oats, and occasional fruit.
 Lots of healthy snacks are encouraged!!!
 I cannot handle a hungry animal, it really bothers me!

 Our Teacups- Teacups mini pigs are the largest of all mini pigs and are essentially miniature potbelly pigs.
 Don't let the name fool you, they are not tiny and will NOT fit in a teacup full grown.
 You get an occasional runt or a pig with a non-varying lifestyle which can result in a smaller teacup in the micro size range, but it is unlikely most of the time.
 We are trying to get away from this name as they are essentially miniature potbelly pigs and can have varying weights, due to genetics and the factors including the list above.
-Our teacups on average will 50-60 pounds full grown.
-Our breeders are in the 60-70 pound range, 16-18 inches short, and 22-28 inches long.
-You can compare them to a medium size dog as far as height and seem much smaller then their poundage, when comparing to a dog.
-They are heavier then their offspring, typically because they have litters which add weight and they need to be fed 50% more, graze as much as they want, are NEVER caged, well fed and trained with lots of treats, communally fed, and steal eggs from our chickens and fruit from our trees.
+Our teacups on average will range in the 65-85 pounds full grown and 16-18 inches and 22-28 inches long.
+You can compare them to a medium size dog as far as height and seem much smaller then their poundage, when comparing to a dog as their bones and muscles are 3x times more dense.
+Breeders are typically heavier then their offspring, because they are not fixed, have litters which add weight and they need to be fed 50% more, graze as much as they want, are NEVER caged, well fed and trained with lots of treats, communally fed, and steal eggs from our chickens and fruit from our trees.
 We do not try and keep our breeders smaller, so our breeders are on the larger size and you can expect your one pig as a pet to be smaller then our parents.
-Mini pigs are a very dense weight and stand anywhere from 16-20 inches short.
+Mini pigs are a very dense weight and stand anywhere from 16-18 inches short.
 They can be compared to an American Bulldog and are not tall.
 So they sound larger then they are, but are very muscular and dense.
 I find teacups to be a perfect size for most homes, especially those with animals, a large backyard or acreage, kids, etc. Although mini pigs can have happy life's indoors and in small homes as well.

 Our Micros- We have Micro Mini pigs and a mix of micro-teacup pigs.
 We can only estimate their full grown size according to their grandparents height and weight coupled with comparing their growth to our teacups, as our micros are not yet full grown, which you can gauge by year 2 better as all pigs grow until 3-5 years old.
-We can guarantee that they are much smaller then our teacups and much slower to grow, their bodies and frames are more slender, but will still be in the 40-45 pound range roughly.
-Their bodies and bone structure are much leaner than a teacup and they do not have the potbelly.
+They are much smaller then our mini pots and much slower to grow, their bodies and frames are more slender, but will still be in the 40-50 pound range roughly when full grown, and the taller they are the heavier they will be.
+Their bodies and bone structure are much leaner than a mini pot (aka teacup) and they do not have the potbelly.
 Micros are easier to hold throughout the duration of their lives and the bonding experience can be greater as a result of the close affection.
 They originated in Europe and they where bred down for easier use in the laboratory for testing using different breeds of pigs.
 We have blogs explaining where each type of pig was originated.

 How do I know what size of a pig I am buying and How can I TRUST a breeder?